Understanding the Influence of Motivation on Requirements Engineering-related Activities: Findings

 Referring to team-related factors, having \textbf{knowledgeable, passionate, committed and responsible team members} are motivating factors for the majority of our participants, and all of these have positive influences on RE-related activities and the overall SE process.
-For example, participants elaborated that knowledgeable team members are helpful in understanding complex requirements and dealing with the technical feasibility of the project, while having passionate, committed and responsible team members are helpful in completing the assigned tasks beyond expectations making a direct or indirect impact on the end results of the project. \emph{\faCommentsO ``One of the key things that I look for is being committed to the work rather than just doing what you are assigned to.
+For example, knowledgeable team members are helpful in understanding complex requirements and dealing with the technical feasibility of the project, while having passionate, committed and responsible team members are helpful in completing the assigned tasks beyond expectations making a direct or indirect impact on the end results of the project. \emph{\faCommentsO ``One of the key things that I look for is being committed to the work rather than just doing what you are assigned to.
 It can be really motivating because then I can manage the requirements and timelines and everything with the stakeholders"} - Business Analyst (INT04) \emph{\faCommentsO ``When everyone knows about their role and is responsible for their work, the end goal will be successful.
-My current team is like that"} - Business Analyst (INT16) \emph{\faCommentsO ``They are very passionate about the outcome of the project.
-It is what makes me motivated to do my work"} - Senior Project Manager (INT12) Among the list of team-related motivation factors, \textbf{feedback from the team or customers} was identified either as a motivating or demotivating factor.
-Almost half of our participants (10 out of 21) mentioned getting feedback either from the team or customers as a motivating factor, and some referred to it as a demotivating factor.
-They elaborated that team members and customers who provide feedback are a motivating factor for them as it helps them improve user stories, prioritising the product backlog and make the progress of the project towards the right direction (INT01, INT02, INT05, INT08, INT09, INT10, INT13, INT16, INT17, INT19).
+My current team is like that"} - Business Analyst (INT16) Among the list of team-related motivation factors,\textbf{feedback from the team or customers} was identified either as a motivating or demotivating factor.
+10 out of 21 participants mentioned getting feedback either from the team or customers as a motivating factor, while some referred to it as a demotivating factor.
+They elaborated that it helps them to improve user stories, prioritising the product backlog and make the progress of the project towards the right direction (INT01, INT02, INT05, INT08, INT09, INT10, INT13, INT16, INT17, INT19).
 However, INT04 and INT07 mentioned that they get demotivated to work when they receive negative feedback (incorrect/wrong/confusing), especially from customers and create confusion on product requirements. \emph{\faCommentsO ``I do seek feedback from my manager and from the clients.
 But when I get some wrong feedback on my work then I get confused, I know I did my work well, but because of that I tend to think whether I understood something wrong" } - Business Analyst (INT04)